wjlove/WHAQM/readme.md

 - A centralized balenAIR like device with a touchscreen display
 - Ability to collect data from multiple air quality devices
 - Ability to display aggregated measurements from multiple devices
-- Ability to predict air quality conditions based on previous measurement
+- Ability to predict air quality conditions based on previous measurement - _not completed_

 ## Hardware Selection